-However, regardless of whether these underhanded tactics are used, an abundance of costs and funds can severely slow your claim and delay your settlement.
+Regardless of whether these underhanded tactics are used, an abundance of costs and funds can severely slow your claim and delay your car accident settlement.

 The best way to summarize this is that the only thing insurance adjusters hate more than paying is overpaying.
 So, they will want to assess every dime to ensure it is relevant to the claim.

-The more treatment you receive for the car accident and the more complications with the case, the more they have to evaluate those developments and the longer car accident settlement takes.
-However, sometimes the delay in your settlement has more to do with legal complications than financial concerns.
+The more treatment you receive for the car accident and the more complications with the case, the more they will have to evaluate those developments and the longer the time your car accident settlement will take.

-The primary complication of a personal injury case is that the defendant might try to dispute the damages, whether property damage, accident victims and injured loved ones and medical care for serious injuries.
-If this happens, they will attempt to absolve themselves of the responsibility of repaying you.
+The primary complication of a personal injury case is that the defendant might try to dispute the damages.

 Determining the at-fault party and their liability is critical to receiving a payout from the defendant’s insurance adjuster.
 If you cannot prove that they were indeed responsible for the accident that left you injured, you will be unable to receive your settlement.